scuzzydude/asimov/asimov.md

 There are only 2 shards possible, the first is worth 50.00% and the second is worth 33.33% of the total responsibility.
 The remainder, 16.66% would be tiebreaker by trustee.

 The second index is more useful.
-It has eight shards
+It has eight shards.

 $$\frac{1}{3} + \frac{1}{5} + \frac{1}{7} + \frac{1}{11} + \frac{1}{13} + \frac{1}{17} + \frac{1}{19} + \frac{1}{23} = .998956$$